 What medical science does show is that the environment is responsible for 70 to 90% of the risk for developing chronic disease or making them worse.
-Environmentally-linked diseases include allergies, autoimmune disorders, asthma, diabetes, cardiovascular disease, progressive neurodegenerative disorders, such as Parkinson’s and Alzheimer’s diseases, and childhood developmental disorders, like attention deficit disorders and autism.
-The risks increase with increased chemical exposures and if our bodies cannot detoxify them well.
+Environmentally linked diseases include allergies, autoimmune disorders, asthma, diabetes, cardiovascular disease, chronic migraine, progressive neurodegenerative disorders, such as Parkinson’s and Alzheimer’s diseases, childhood developmental disorders, like attention deficit disorders and autism, and some cancers.
+The risks increase with increased chemical exposures and/or if our bodies cannot detoxify them well.

 Poorly understood conditions

-There are new, emerging chronic conditions such as environmental sensitivities/multiple chemical sensitivity (ES/MCS), fibromyalgia (FM) and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), which also appear to be linked to the environment.
-As acknowledged recently by the US Institute of Medicine and the Ontario Ministry of Health Task Force on Environmental Health, doctors remain poorly informed about the biology of these conditions or how to diagnose and manage them.
+There are new, emerging chronic conditions such as sick building syndrome, environmental sensitivities/multiple chemical sensitivity (ES/MCS), fibromyalgia (FM) and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), which also appear to be linked to the environment.
+As acknowledged recently by the Ontario Ministry of Health Task Force on Environmental Health, doctors remain poorly informed about the biology of these conditions or how to diagnose and manage them.

 There are not yet enough physicians trained to practice environmental medicine.
 Those that do use a multidiscipline and integrative systems approach to recognize, treat and prevent illnesses induced or impacted by exposure to chemicals encountered in air, food, and water.
 They also have a special expertise in making the diagnosis and advising on the management of ES/MCS, FM and ME/CFS.